 The city-state is steadily flexing its standing as Asia’s technology capital.

-Singapore is truly a smart city, and here are 7 technological advancements that prove this notion.
+Singapore is truly a smart city, and here are 7 technological advancements that prove this.

 Hiring Robotic Police

-Though Singapore’s crime rates are already some of the lowest in the world, the implementation of technologies into police performance creates even more troubles for criminals.
+Though Singapore’s crime rates are already some of the lowest in the world, the implementation of technologies into police performance creates even more trouble for criminals.
+Singapore has an arsenal of smart city technologies at their disposal that make keeping people safe more efficient.

 Smart Living in Singapore